-Harvard's Dershowitz to outgoing state Sen. Tom Hayden (D-Los Anthe convicts' families know that become a cause for many-from none of that means much unless a geles) to Rolling Stone magazinecourt rules in their favor.
-Defendants' Families See a Rav of Hope rules.
-But some of the questions asked by two of the three justices during Thursday's hearing gave It could be March before the L Court of Appeal in Los Angeles the best I've felt in five years," said the defendants' families hope.
+The defendants' families, lawyers and a handful of friends, including Jason Holland's girlfriend, packed In contrast to the film screening the chambers, hugging and praying earlier in the week, Thursday's appellate court hearing was peaceful While the defendants' case has Harvard's Dershowitz to outgoing state Sen. Tom Hayden (D-Los Anthe convicts' families know that become a cause for many-from none of that means much unless a geles) to Rolling Stone magazinecourt rules in their favor.
+Defendants' Families See a Ray of Hope rules.
+But some of the questions asked by two of the three justices during Thursday's hearing gave It could be March before the L'Court of Appeal in Los Angeles the best I've felt in five years," said the defendants' families hope.
 Miliotti's uncle.
-Jeff Ladin. spoke of "apples, oranges, grapes and grapefruit," asking lawyers if Justice Norvell Fred Woods solved." the defendants with lesser roles in the fight should have had different L.A.
-Superior Court Judge pointee to the appellate panel, told defense lawyers, "We're asking the question: 'Are our hands tied?" " He drew them a road map for what leotherwise.
-He suggested they disindividually, they could have foreseen that their actions might prove Thomas W. Stoever, a special apgal arguments and case law they might focus on to convince him cuss the defendants' maturity at the time of the fight and whether, sentences. court hearing.
+Jeff Ladin. spoke of "apples, oranges, grapes and grapefruit," asking lawyers if Justice Norvell Fred Woods the fight should have had different sentences.

+L.A.
+Superior Court Judge pointee to the appellate panel, told defense lawyers, "We're asking the question: 'Are our hands tied?' " He drew them a road map for what leotherwise.
+He suggested they disindividually, they could have foreseen that their actions might prove Thomas W. Stoever, a special apgal arguments and case law they might focus on to convince him cuss the defendants' maturity at the time of the fight and whether, fatal

+The Farrises did not attend the court hearing.
 But Gazecki was there, watching as the newest chapter of the case unfolded.
-"The idea of justice is very mercurial." he said.
-"I think it's pretty clear at this point that the story is not re-The Farrises did not attend the fatal.
+"The idea of justice is very mercurial," he said.
+"I think it's pretty clear at this point that the story is not re-

+Attempted Theft Made Charges More Serious

+but watched from the doorway of

+W hat enabled prosecutors to go after all the young men for murder is a legal provision known as the felony murder rule.
+It

+REGIONAL NEWS / WEATHER / EDITORIAL PAGES

+FRIDAY

-FRIDAY OCTOBER 20, 2000 Los Angeles Times WWW.LATIMES.COM/EDITIONS/VALLEY
+OCTOBER 20, 2000

+Los Angeles Times www.latimes.com/editions/valley

+Movie on Teens' Roles in Slaying to Debut

+■ Film: "Reckless

+Indifference" documents

-KEN HIVELY / Los Angeles Times Film: "Reckless Indifference" documents legal aftermath of stabbing death of Agoura Hills boy.
+legal aftermath of stabbing

+death of Agoura Hills boy.